 Aims and Scope

-Australian Finance & Banking Review (AFBR) is an international, double-blind, peer-reviewed journal for banking & finance academics.
-AFBR aims to publish high-quality, original academic works that research and analyze issues related to finance and banking.
-AFBR's goals are to publish scholarly contributions that will be effectively important and advance both academic and practitioners' understanding within the spectrum of contemporary and emerging finance and banking issues.
-Moreover, AFBR encourages academics and researchers to submit manuscripts that will raise a new question or pose old ones in a pathbreaking way and research papers that test theories in specialized ways or document interesting phenomena that are likely to stimulate new research in the discipline of finance and banking.
-AFBR aims to take the leading role by not only covering the conceptual and empirical side of financial decision-making but also the influences of behavioral attributes of the decision-makers on the structure of the finance and banking system.
-The initiative is the result of close cooperation between "CRIBFB" and "Australian Finance & Banking Society [Affiliated Societies]".
+AFBR's goals are to publish scholarly contributions that will be effectively important and advance both academic's and practitioners' understanding within the spectrum of contemporary and emerging finance and banking issues.
+Moreover, AFBR encourages academics and researchers to submit manuscripts that will raise a new question or pose an old one in a pathbreaking way and research papers that test theories in specialized ways or document interesting phenomena that are likely to stimulate new research in the discipline of finance and banking.
+AFBR aims to take the leading role by not only covering the conceptual and empirical side of financial decision-making but also the influences of behavioural attributes of the decision-makers on the structure of the finance and banking system.

 The AFBR aims to provide a platform for high-quality research related to finance and banking.
 The subject areas that are relevant to the journal scope include: